datastaxdevs/workshop-introduction-to-machine-learning/README.md

 |**Keyspace Name**| `machine_learning`|
 |**Regions**| Select `GOOGLE CLOUD`, then an Area close to you, then a region with no LOCKER 🔒 icons, those are the region you can use for free.   |

-> **ℹ️ Note:** If you already have a database `workshops`, simply add a keyspace `machine_learning` using the `Add Keyspace` button on the bottom right hand corner of db dashboard page.
+> **ℹ️ Note:** If you already have a database `workshops`, simply add a keyspace `machine_learning` using the `Add Keyspace` button on the bottom right hand corner of the DB dashboard page.

-While the database is being created, you will also get a [**Security token**](https://awesome-astra.github.io/docs/pages/astra/create-token/#b-prerequisites): save it somewhere safe, since we'll need it later during setup.
+While the database is being created, you will also get a [**Security token**](https://awesome-astra.github.io/docs/pages/astra/create-token/#b-prerequisites): save it somewhere safe, since you'll need it later during setup.

 The database status will change from `Pending` to `Active` when the database is ready, this will only take 2-3 minutes.
 You will also receive an email when it is ready.